Document-level Event Extraction with Efficient End-to-end Learning of Cross-event Dependencies

 \subsection{Base Model}

-Our base model is based on a span-based IE framework, \DYGIEPP{} \cite{Wadden2019EntityRA}.
-We extend the entity coreference module of \DYGIEPP{} to handle event coreference.

-\paragraph{Encoding} Ideally, we want to encode all tokens in a document $\mathcal{D} = \{d_1, d_2, ..., d_m\}$ with embeddings that covers the context of the entire document.
+Our \BASE~ model is built on a span-based IE framework, \DYGIEPP{} \cite{Wadden2019EntityRA}. \DYGIEPP{} learns entity classification, entity corefernce, and event extraction jointly.
+The base model extends the entity coreference module of \DYGIEPP{} to handle event coreference. \paragraph{Encoding} Ideally, we want to encode all tokens in a document $\mathcal{D} = \{d_1, d_2, ..., d_m\}$ with embeddings that covers the context of the entire document.
 However, due to hardware limitation for long documents, each document is split into multi-sentences.
 Each multi-sentence corresponds to a chunk of consecutive sentences.
 We obtain rich contextualized embeddings for each multi-sentence of tokens $\bm{e} = \{\bm{e_1}, \bm{e_2}, ..., \bm{e_n}\}$ using \textsc{Bert-Base} \cite{devlin-etal-2019-bert}.

 \paragraph{Span Enumeration} Conventional event extraction systems use BIO tag scheme to identify the starting and ending position of each trigger and entity.
 Nevertheless, this method fails to handle nested entities.
 As a solution, we enumerate all possible spans to generate event mention and entity mention candidates from uni-gram to $k$-gram.\footnote{$k$ is empirically determined to be 12.} Each span $s_i$ is represented by corresponding head token $\bm{e_{h}}$, tail token $\bm{e_{t}}$ and the distance embeddings $\bm{c_{h,t}}$, denoted as $\bm{x_i} = [\bm{e_{h}}, \bm{e_{t}}, \bm{c_{h,t}} ]$, following \citet{Wadden2019EntityRA}.